appwriters-dev/masterflutter/chapters/ch08-assets/ls03-other-files.md

 title: Other Files
 ---

-In assets we can add other files like a JSON file with our own data, our own custom files specific to our project, or even a PDF file.
-We can add any file we want to our assets folder.
+Other files, such as a JSON file containing our own data, custom files specific to our project, or even a PDF file, can be added to assets.
+We can place any file in our assets folder.

 ## Projects